 Talking is one of the easiest ways to raise smart kids.
 The way you communicate can build your child’s vocabulary and encourage critical thinking.

 If you have a toddler, you’re likely hearing a lot of simple sentences like “Yummy pizza!”
-And if you were to respond the same way (“Yummy!”), he would have learned nothing new.
+And if you were to respond the same way (“Yummy!”), she would have learned nothing new.

-What if, instead, you responded with a more detailed sentence of what he was saying?
+What if, instead, you responded with a more detailed sentence of what she was saying?
 “Seems like you liked that pizza!
 It’s delicious, isn’t it?
 What’s your favorite topping?”
-Now you’ve introduced new words he can use in the future.
+Now you’ve introduced new words she can use in the future.

 5. Embrace curiosity and questions

 Don’t label questions as good or not, either.
-That way, she’ll feel welcomed to ask and not hold back from being curious.
+That way, she’s welcome to ask and not hold back from being curious.
 She won’t think a question is a “dumb” one.

 And expose her to new experiences.
 Let her visit new places and people and learn that the world is a large place.
 Even if you can’t travel the world with her yet, take her to different weekend “adventures” like hikes, museums, and beaches.